Plumbing, Business Tips

 Among other features, ServiceTitan’s comprehensive field-management software system allows you to automate:

-ZOOM DRAIN uses ServiceTitan at all franchise locations.
+ZOOM DRAIN, which specializes in drain cleaning but also performs other plumbing services, uses ServiceTitan at all franchise locations.

 “You’ve got to have systems translatable from all locations,” Rohr says.
 “What’s cool about it, because of ServiceTitan’s tenets and permissions, I can see how everyone’s doing every day for sales, average ticket, close rate, and implementation use features.
 I can see what’s happening.”

-Scott’s One Hour Air Conditioning & Heating and Benjamin Franklin Plumbing in Tampa, Fla., one of the larger franchisees in that franchise network, used ServiceTitan software to grow into a multi-million-dollar revenue company.
+Scott’s One Hour Air Conditioning & Heating and Benjamin Franklin Plumbing in Tampa, Fla., one of the larger franchisees in that franchise network, and franchise owners have used ServiceTitan software to grow into a multi-million-dollar revenue company.

 “Software can be either something that just gets you by or something that really enables you to drill down, to be able to really pin down and say, ‘This line of revenue is actually extremely profitable,’ versus, ‘We’re putting a lot of effort into this and we’re not really making that much money,’” says Melissa Fair, who works in the company’s human resources and risk management department.